suhock/php-dependency-injection/README.md

     // ...
 }

-/* TODO: Eliminate all references to the singleton container and remove this! */ function getAppContainer(): Container
+/* Eliminate all references to the singleton container and remove this! */ function getAppContainer(): Container
 {
     static $container;